-Figure 13.34 These separation guidelines reflect a typical range of settings one might use for each type of press output.
+Figure 12.40 These separation guidelines reflect a typical range of settings one might use for each type of press output.
 These are guidelines only and reflect the settings you will already find in Photoshop.
-For precise settings, always consult your printer.
+For more precise settings, consult your printer.

-Choosing a suitable RGB Work space
+Choosing a suitable RGB work space

 The RGB space you choose to edit with can certainly influence the outcome of your CMYK conversions, which is why you should choose your RGB work space wisely.
 The default sRGB color space is widely regarded as an unsuitable space for photographic work because the color gamut of sRGB is in some ways smaller than the color gamut of CMYK and most inkjet printers.
 If you choose a color space like Adobe RGB to edit in, you will be working with a color space that can adequately convert from RGB to CMYK without any significant clipping of the CMYK colors.
-Figure 13.34 below, highlights the deficiencies of editing with sRGB.
+Figure 12.41 below highlights the deficiencies of editing in sRGB compared to editing in Adobe RGB.